Are Timeshares a Scam?

 With all of these timeshare scams out there, the first reputable source to trust is your developer.
 These companies are large, publicly traded entities with laws they must follow and shareholders to answer to.
 They care about their brand, image, and reputation.
 They have taken the time to thoroughly vet industry partners prior to referring their owners to a third party.

-Sell Your Timeshare With Timeshares Only
+Sell or Rent Your Timeshare With Timeshares Only

 Join The Discussion